 For most people, crashing means either an application has frozen or entirely disappeared.
-Sometimes, this is followed by a dialogue box asking “Would you like to send a crash report?”
+Sometimes, this is followed by a dialog box asking “Would you like to send a crash report?”
 Users hit “Send” and move on with their lives, and, most of the time, never think about that moment again.

 But there is an entire world behind that interaction which is key to driving technology forward.

 To break it down into layman’s terms, a crash happens when a computer program fails to function properly and shuts down unexpectedly.
 Crashes happen for all kinds of reasons, but the main idea is that a program crashes when its code runs into a problem.
 In order to fix a crash, the code must be debugged, which is the process of finding and fixing the faulty code which caused the crash so the program can run smoothly again.

 So back to the original question: what is crash reporting?

 If a software program doesn’t have crash reporting you lose the opportunity to log why each crash occurs.
 This makes it very difficult to fix the problem as you neither know when the crash occurred nor what happened during the crash.
 Cue crash reporters, which are programs that help figure out what is going on while a crash is occurring.
 The information they collect is broken down so it’s easier to spot what went wrong and where.
 Think of it as a receipt that details out the entire transaction of the crash; with it, you can see what happened, and fix it fast.
 This entire process is crash reporting.

 Here’s why we think using a crash reporter is the bee’s knees: